abdulmoeed3737/shopify-theme-sections/video-reviews-section/README.md

 This section allows you to showcase video reviews on your Shopify store.
 You can add as many reviews as you want by simply adding blocks.

+## Peview This Section

+You can preview this section on the development store by visiting the link here: `https://ecomwithabdul.myshopify.com/pages/video-reviews-section`

+**password for the above mentioned store: `ecomwithabdul`**

 ## Customization Options

 The following fields are customizable: